subquery/documentation/docs/quickstart/quickstart_chains/scroll-sepolia.md

 Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

 Navigate to the default mapping function in the `src/mappings` directory.
-You will be able to see two exported functions `handleDrip` and `handleDailyDrips`:
+You will be able to see two exported functions `handleLog` and `handleTransaction`:

 ```ts
 export async function handleLog(log: TransferLog): Promise<void> {